tylerguy/Discord-Music-Bot/README.md

 ## Getting Started

-This is an example of you can get started setting up your project locally.
+This is an example of how you can get started setting up your bot locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is a list of software you need to use and how to install them.

 - Nodejs 16 & FFmpeg
-  - First make sure that your OS is up to date (for this example, I'll be using ubuntu 2004)
+  - First make sure that your OS is up to date (for this example, I'll be using ubuntu 20.04)

   ```sh
   sudo apt update